Chemistry and turning weaknesses into strengths

-Second year MCHEM Chemistry student Chloe talks about turning weaknesses into strengths.
-From getting better at organic chemistry to not letting not knowing anyone stop you from making friends and gaining new skills and experiences.
+Second year MChem Chemistry student Chloe talks about turning weaknesses into strengths.
+From getting better at organic chemistry to making friends and gaining new skills and experiences.

 “I decided to study here after coming to an offer day.
 The staff were very welcoming and enthusiastic, as were all the student volunteers.
 They all assured me that, in addition to the course, there was always something to do from joining societies and sports clubs to going to pub quizzes and social events.
 Everything was also within walking distance, the halls, the town centre and train station.

 "And, most importantly the course was right for me.
 I enjoyed chemistry, but didn’t know what to focus on, so the range of course topics appealed to me as did the interactive lectures and class size.

 "I’ll always remember my first week, I’d moved a long way from home and all of my flatmates were local, but they made me feel so welcome and I settled in very quickly.

 "Also, when I started, I realised that whilst I was confident in chemistry, there were areas where I was weak, like organic chemistry, and that would cause my grades to drop.
 At first in lectures I would try and hide but I realised that the best way to learn is to have a go.
 If I get it wrong the lecturers point me in the right direction and I get there eventually.